iitalics/Jupiter/README.md

 `make jupc` builds the toolchain for automating the build process

-`make runtimelib` builds the runtime library
+`make runtime` builds the runtime library

 `make tests` builds Jupiter programs location in `examples/`